ducttapedev/dragon-armor/README.md

 7. Click on the upload button in the top left (a rightward pointing arrow) to upload your code onto the Arduino
 8. Replace the `$castor_installation_directory/castervoice/__init__.py` file in your Caster installation with the file in the same path in this repository

 Now you can launch Dragon and all commands will be sent as hardware keyboard strokes to the output port on the Arduino.
-It is easier to verify if the output is on a different computer,
+It is easier to verify if the output is on a different computer.

-## Limitations
-This currently only works for commands because dictation does not go through Dragonfly.
-The goal is to also support Dragon dictation, but it will probably require full keyboard control.
-In that case, you would need a dedicated machine or VM that just runs Dragon.
-Only one process can communicate with the serial port at a time so the implementation will require interprocess communication.